joaquimnet/many-events/README.md

 ### **ManyEvents.use(eventName, middleware);**

-Removes all handlers for an event.
+Add a middleware to an event.
+This middleware can modify data before it reaches the event handlers.

 - eventName: String
   - The event to which the middleware will be attached.